biemond/biemond-orawls-vagrant/puppet/modules/orawls/README.markdown

-###orawls::urandomfix
+###urandomfix
-Linux low on entropy or urandom fix can cause certain operations to be very slow.
+__orawls::urandomfix__ Linux low on entropy or urandom fix can cause certain operations to be very slow.
 Encryption operations need entropy to ensure randomness.
 Entropy is generated by the OS when you use the keyboard, the mouse or the disk.

 If an encryption operation is missing entropy it will wait until enough is generated.